ManolisMariakakis/Narration-of-the-Greek-New-Testament-TR-Scrivener-1894/README.md

    - Filter by book or search by chapter name.

 4. **Reading text in Polytonic Greek**:
    - The reading text is sourced from <a href="https://www.bible.com/bible/183/MAT.1.TR1894" target="_blank">Bible.com</a> and is presented in polytonic Greek.
+The text is included in this repositoery as the file `tr1894.txt`.
    - Users can listen to Bible chapters in MP3 format while concurrently reading the corresponding text in polytonic Greek.

 5. **Share chapter links**: